DUI Info – DUI Laws in California – Video on DUI

 VC 23152(a) is a general DUI “catch all” charge that covers driving under the influence of alcohol and drugs.
 For example, a person can be convicted of this charge if they were under the influence of alcohol and had a Blood Alcohol Content of 0.07.
-Likewise, a person can be arrested and charged with this if a cop believes that the person was driving a car under the influence of a another intoxicant such as marijuana or even prescription drugs.
+You can be arrested and charged with this if a cop believes that you were driving a car under the influence of a another intoxicant such as marijuana or even prescription drugs.

 VC 23152(b) is a more specific DUI charge and relates only to alcohol.
 To be charged with this, a person must have a Blood Alcohol Level of 0.08 or higher.
-For example, if after getting arrested, a person submits to a Breath Test and the results come back at 0.10, the cop will list both charges, VC 23152(a) and VC 23152(b) on the citation.
+For example, if after getting arrested a person submits to a Breath Test and the results come back at 0.10, the cop can list both VC 23152(a) and VC 23152(b) on the citation.
 Keep in mind that if a person submits to a blood test as opposed to a breath test, the cop will only list VC 23152(a) on the citation.
-But, if the results come back at 0.08 or higher, the Court prosecutor will then add the VC 23152(b) charge.
+But, if the results come back at 0.08 or higher, the Court prosecutor will likely add the VC 23152(b) charge.

 PENALTIES for VC 23152(a) and 23152(b)

 Both VC 23152(a) and VC 23152(b) each carry the same penalties, and they vary depending on whether this is your first offense, or you have received previous DUI’s within the last 10 years of your arrest.

 First Offense DUI: If convicted of a first offense DUI, the penalty may include anywhere between 48 hours to 6 months in jail, a fine between $390 to $1,000 plus penalty assessments*, probation period between 3 – 5 years, and an alcohol course ranging from 3 months to 9 months in length.
 The Court also has the power to impound your car, require an IID (Ignition Interlock Device), enforce community labor or community service, attendance at AA meetings, and take other additional action.